NCarson/makefile-for-js/README.md

   'smartly' like this where only the changes in the dependencies need to be rebuilt.
 If you keep most of your code in vendor your build times should be quite fast.

-- **two gits** Notice that once you `git init` your project, makefile-for-js you will become a sub-git.
-  You may want to fork it to customize your workflow.
-As time goes on your configs evolve and so do the repo ones.
-You can use `make -f project.makefile diffs` To write diffs between your file and the config files with the original commit as the reference file.
-Once you are happy with your merges run `make -f project.makefile install` again to update the commit reference.

 - **USE vars** There a lots of switches to customize generation.
 Perhaps you dont need babel, then you could add `USE_BABEL :=` in the Makefile so it would not transpile.